cilogi/personashiro/README.md

 App Engine comes with a very good identity solution (the <code>User Service</code>), based on Google Login.
-The API is very simple and it solves the authentication and authorization problem for a lot of applications very simply.
+The API is very simple and it solves the authentication and authorization problem for a lot of applications elegantly.

-There are two potential problems with the <code>User Service</code>.
+There are two problems with the `User Service`.

 * It is restricted to users with Google accounts.
 A significant number of potential users may not wish to register for a Google